How to insert a GIF into an email: A complete guide

 3. Introduce your brand in welcome emails

-This email from Reternity features numerous behind-the-scenes shots of the products being manufactured.
-It’s the perfect way to welcome a customer to the Reternity Family by giving them a look into how their clothes are made.
+This email from Reternity offers a behind-the-scenes glimpse into the making of its products.
+It’s the perfect way to warmly welcome a customer to the Reternity Family while building trust and transparency.

 4. Add some humor